BrentNoorda/slfsrv/docs/JSAPI.md

 ##### callback version:

-    SLFSRV.tempdir( unpackDir<optional string>,
+    SLFSRV.tempdir( args<object { unpackDir<optional string> }>,
                     onsuccess<function(dirPath<string>){}>,
                     onerror<optional function(error<Error>){}> )
+    // args:
-    // unpackDir - a label to five the temporary directory (this will not be the
+    //     .unpackDir - a label to find the temporary directory (this will not be the
     //             name of the tempdir).
 If there are any top-level directories within
     //             SLFSRV.ROOTPATH with this label, then on the first call everything
     //             within that directory will be copied to the new tempdir.